 Due to the business nature of the Group in the provision of horticultural services, property management services and office operation, the Group contributes limited air emissions and GHG emissions to the environment.
-The only main source of air emissions is related to the use of vehicles which use diesel as a fuel source.
+The only main source of air emissions is related to the use of vehicles which use petrol and diesel as fuel source.
 The Group continues to monitor the usage of motor vehicles and ensure its air emissions are minimised where possible.